samuller/pgmerge/docs/dev.md

     pgmerge --help

+## Code style

+You can check PEP8 code style by using `pycodestyle`:

+    pip install pycodestyle
+    pycodestyle --first **/*.py

 ## Tests

 To run the tests you'll need to set an environment variable with a database connection URL, e.g.: